 Dosage Forms And Strengths

-- 30-mg capsules (30 mg free base equivalent of the phosphate salt): light yellow hard gelatin capsules.
-“ROCHE” is printed in blue ink on the light yellow body and “30 mg” is printed in blue ink on the light yellow cap.
+- 30-mg (30 mg free base equivalent of the phosphate salt): light yellow, hard gelatin, with “ROCHE” printed in blue ink on the light yellow body and “30 mg” printed in blue ink on the light yellow cap.

-For Oral Suspension: 6 mg/mL (final concentration when constituted)
+TAMIFLU for Oral Suspension: 6 mg per mL (final concentration when constituted)